-An estimated 58 million people lived in SA in 2018.
-Over a third of them (19.7 million) were children under 18 years.
+An estimated 60 million people lived in SA in 2021.
+A third of them (over 20 million) were children under 18 years.

 This indicator shows the number and share of children in South Africa who live in the same household as both their biological parents; with their mother only; with their father only; or who do not live with either of their biological parents.